-Jane Robbins is an attorney and a senior fellow with the American Principles Project in Washington, DC.
-In that position she has crafted federal and state legislation designed to restore the constitutional autonomy of states and parents in education policy, and to protect the rights of religious freedom and conscience.
-Her essays on these topics have been published in various print and online media.
-With Emmett McGroarty she co-authored the APP/Pioneer Institute report, Controlling Education From the Top: Why Common Core Is Bad for America.
-She has published numerous articles about the problems with Common Core, including those of intrusive data-collection and threats to student privacy, and has testified about these issues before the legislatures of nine states.
-She is a graduate of Clemson University and the Harvard Law School.
+Jane Robbins is an attorney and a senior fellow with the American Principles Project, where she is involved in efforts to restore the constitutional autonomy of states and parents in education policy, and to protect the rights of religious freedom and conscience.
+With Emmett McGroarty, she co-authored the APP/Pioneer Institute report, Controlling Education From the Top: Why Common Core Is Bad for America, and she has published numerous articles about the problems with Common Core as well as testifying on the issue before the legislatures of nine states.
+Ms. Robbins is a graduate of Clemson University and the Harvard Law School.

 Ralph Benko – Senior Economic Advisor